Legacy Acquisition Corp. – Consensus Indicates Potential -80.3% Downside

-Legacy Acquisition Corp. found using ticker (LGC) have now 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 2.63 and 1.5 calculating the average target price we see 2.06.
-Now with the previous closing price of 10.44 this now indicates there is a potential downside of -80.3%.
-The 50 day moving average now sits at 10.44 and the 200 moving average now moves to 10.44.
-The market cap for the company is $142m.
-Visit the company website at: http://www.legacyacquisition.com
+Legacy Acquisition Corp. found using ticker (LGC) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 2.63 and 1.5 with a mean TP of 2.06.
+Given that the stocks previous close was at 10.45 this now indicates there is a potential downside of -80.3%.
+The day 50 moving average is 10.44 and the 200 moving average now moves to 10.45.
+The company has a market capitalisation of $142m.
+Company Website: http://www.legacyacquisition.com

 Legacy Acquisition Corp. does not have significant operations.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was founded in 2016 and is based in Cincinnati, Ohio.